ArmDeveloperEcosystem/arm-learning-paths/content/learning-paths/smartphones-and-mobile/build-android-selfie-app-using-mediapipe-multimodality/2-app-scaffolding.md

     }
 ```

-5. Add a [companion object](https://kotlinlang.org/docs/object-declarations.html#companion-objects) to `MainActivity.kt` and declare a `TAG` constant value, for `Log` calls to work correctly.
-We will be adding more constant values to it later.
+5. Add a [companion object](https://kotlinlang.org/docs/object-declarations.html#companion-objects) to `MainActivity.kt` and declare a `TAG` constant value for `Log` calls to work correctly.
+This companion object comes handy for us to define all the constants and shared values accessible across the entire class.

 ```kotlin
     companion object {